 I’ve been thinking a lot about differentiation and how to make it better in the classroom.
-I know I’ve thought ‘where do I start?’
-I think differentiation can start slowly and in one area.
+Differentiation can start slowly and in one area of your day.
+From the environment to small group meetings, differentiation can accommodate the many types of learners in your classroom.
 After time, adding one layer of differentiation can happen and then before you know it, you have a well-running differentiated machine…I mean classroom. 🙂

 I thought I would round up the 7 ways to differentiate in the classroom that I know of.
 If you have more ideas, please be sure to add them in the comments, I’d love to hear them!

 1. Learning Styles.
 There are 6 main learning styles: Kinesthetic, Visual, Auditory, Interpersonal, Intrapersonal, Logical.
 Most students can be a hybrid of a few different styles.
 It’s always a good idea to present information in a variety of ways as well as have students practice independently in a variety of ways.

 2.Tiering.
 Not only do students come to us with different learning styles, they also come to us with different background information.
 It is not that they can’t retain the information, they just don’t know about it yet.
 Sometimes I hear teachers say it is always the same students who don’t know the information or who DO know the information.
 Here’s the thing.
 Not always.
 AND for those middle kiddos….we don’t want them to fall through the cracks.
 Our middle kiddos are going to come to us knowing some things and not knowing some things.
 That is why it is so important to preassess.
 I believe tiering comes during independent practice.